Quickstart Guide to Military Space-A Flights

 4. Roll Call

-The time listed on the Space-A flight schedule is usually the Roll Call time.
+The time listed on the flight schedule is usually the Roll Call time.
 When Roll Call begins, terminal staff announce how many Space-A seats are available and read the names of the passengers selected.
 They begin with the passengers in the lowest-numbered (highest priority) category and work their way down the list.

 The AMC flight counter for passenger check-in and Space-Available Roll Call at Travis AFB